 The primary goal of conducting inbox placement tests is to understand where your emails land across different email clients and identify potential issues that might prevent them from reaching the inbox.
 Regularly conducting these tests can improve your email marketing strategy and maintain a healthy sender reputation.

-An inbox placement test is a method used to determine where an email is placed within a recipient's email client—whether it lands in the primary inbox, spam folder, promotions tab, or any other folder.
+An inbox placement test is a method used to determine where an email is placed in a recipient's email client—whether it lands in the primary inbox, spam folder, promotions tab, or another folder.

 Ensuring emails reach the inbox is crucial because it directly affects open rates, click-through rates, and overall engagement.
 Poor inbox placement can lead to reduced visibility, lower engagement, and ultimately, less effective email marketing campaigns.